 Course type: A Level • Awarding/exam body: AQA

 Physics is the branch of science concerned with the nature and properties of matter and energy.
-A strong aptitude for maths coupled with a full scientific understanding will allow you to engage with and explore endless physical ideas and concepts.
+A strong aptitude for maths, coupled with a comprehensive scientific understanding, will enable students to engage with and explore various physical ideas and concepts.
 It is strongly recommended to study Physics with A Level Mathematics as this is essential for most physical science or engineering based degree courses.

 Unit 01: Measurements and their errors